My role

 - Zeplin file with finalized screens, design specs, spacing, and functional annotations.

-Once reviewed and approved by my design lead, I let the developer know it was ready to be worked on.✨
+Once reviewed and approved by my design lead, I let the developer know it was ready to be worked on.

-What I’d do differently…
+What I would do differently…

 - Asked for feedback earlier and before it felt “ready”, in order catch potential issues earlier in the process, validate my approach and that the UI was going to meet the needs for our user, and I would have improved my own individual design process by learning from the perspective of my design lead.